kkj9333/Virtual-Box/README.md

 ###Automatic sorting and sorting of virtual backpacks

-Start writing when your collection exceeds 5
+Start writing when stars exceeds 5